Wednesday, 20 March 2013

 How wonderful, he says.

-he knows, and I don’t want him to know.
-I got this feelin he’d make Luck leave
+We run upstairs before he says anything more.
+It’s like he knows, and I don’t want him to know.
+I got this feelin he’d make Luck leave if he found out.

 I don’t want Luck to leave.